 convincing way for the spectator.
 Paul then speaks of a few of the many gifts that are given by the same spirit - showing the many ways in which the

 spirit of God is active within the Church.
 Therefore, the whole body of Christ must now recognize that all the work and worship of the Church,

 teaching, healing, believing, preaching, wisdom, knowledge, faith, charity, miracles, as well as the gift of “tongues” and prophecy, is nothing but

 the Holy Spirit in action.

-The man or woman of God, therefore, ought to teach these truths, that all these have their place in the Church, which is the body of Christ, and
+The man or woman of God, therefore, ought to teach these truths, that all these have their place in the Church, which is the body of Christ, and that

-proclamation of the Gospel of Jesus Christ.
+Gospel of Jesus Christ.

 However, when Paul says that the Corinthians are to “covet earnestly the best gifts,” he never meant to say that there are more important gifts than